 Highlights

-The Falkland Islands (Malvinas) Islands offer an abundance of wildlife that is easily approachable, though caution is always advised.
+The Falkland Islands (Malvinas) Islands offer an abundance of easily approachable wildlife, though caution is always advised.
 These islands are largely unknown gems, the site of the 1982 war between the UK and Argentina.
-Not only do various species of birds live here, but chances are great to see both Peale's dolphins and Commerson's dolphins in the surrounding waters.
+Not only do various species of birds live here, but chances are great to see both Peale's and Commerson's dolphins in the surrounding waters.

 During this segment of the voyage, visit the following sites:

-Carcass Island - Despite its name, this island is pleasantly rodent-free and hence bounteous with birdlife.
+Carcass Island - Despite its name, it is pleasantly rodent-free and bounteous with birdlife.
 Anything from breeding Magellanic penguins and gentoos to numerous waders and passerine birds (including Cobb's wrens and tussock-birds) live here.

-Today, arrive in South Georgia.
-Please keep in mind that weather conditions in this area can be challenging, largely dictating the program.
+Today, you arrive at the first South Georgia activity site.
+Please remember that weather conditions in this area can be challenging and largely dictate the program.

-Over the next several days, have the chance to visit the following sites:
+Over the next several days, you have a chance to visit the following sites:

-Fortuna Bay - Near beaches inhabited by various penguins and seals, have the chance to follow the final leg of Shackleton's route to the abandoned whaling village of Stromness.
-This path cuts across the mountain pass beyond Shackleton's Waterfall and as the terrain is partly swampy, be prepared to cross a few small streams.
+Fortuna Bay – A beautiful outwash plain from Fortuna Glacier is home to many king penguins and seals.
+Here, you may also have the chance to follow the final leg of Shackleton's route to the abandoned whaling village of Stromness.
+This path cuts across the mountain pass beyond Shackleton's Waterfall, and as the terrain is partly swampy, be prepared to cross a few small streams.

-Salisbury Plain, St. Andrews Bay, Gold Harbour - These sites not only house the three largest king penguin colonies in South Georgia, they're also three of the world's largest breeding beaches for Antarctic fur seals.
-Literally millions breed on South Georgia during December and January.
+Salisbury Plain, St. Andrews Bay, Gold Harbour – These sites house the three largest king penguin colonies in South Georgia and three of the world's most extensive breeding beaches for Antarctic fur seals.
+Millions breed in South Georgia during December and January.
 Only during the mid-season do they peak in their breeding cycle.
-Watch the large bulls keep a constant vigil (and occasionally fight) over territories where dozens of females have just given birth or are about to deliver.
-Watch a step and stay cool when walking the beaches during this time.
+There will be some young adult Elephant seals and this season's Weaner, the young Elephant Seals that have been left to fend for themselves.
+Watch your step and stay cool when walking the beaches during this time.

-Grytviken - In this abandoned whaling station, king penguins walk the streets and elephant seals lie around like they own the place because they basically do.
-Here, have the chance to see the South Georgia Museum as well as Shackleton's grave.
+Grytviken – In this abandoned whaling station, king penguins walk the streets, and elephant seals lie around like they own the place – because they do.
+Here, you might be able to see the South Georgia Museum as well as Shackleton's grave.

-Depending on the conditions, visit Orcadas Base, an Argentine scientific station on Laurie Island in the South Orkney archipelago.
-The personnel here will happily show their facility, where visitors can enjoy expansive views of the surrounding glaciers.
-If a visit isn't possible, land in Coronation Island's Shingle Cove instead.
+Depending on the conditions, you might visit Orcadas Base, an Argentine scientific station on Laurie Island in the South Orkney archipelago.
+The personnel here will happily show you their facility, where you can enjoy expansive views of the surrounding glaciers.
+If a visit isn’t possible, you may land in Coronation Island’s Shingle Cove instead.

-If the ice conditions permit, sail into the Weddell Sea.
-Here colossal tabular icebergs herald the arrival to the eastern side of the Antarctic Peninsula.
+If the ice conditions permit, you now sail into the Weddell Sea.
+Here, colossal tabular icebergs herald your arrival on the eastern side of the Antarctic Peninsula.
 Paulet Island, with its large population of Adelie penguins, is a possible stop.
-Also, visit Brown Bluff, located in the ice-clogged Antarctic Sound, where there's a chance to set foot on the Antarctic Continent itself.
+You might also visit Brown Bluff, located in the ice-clogged Antarctic Sound, where you could get the chance to set foot on the Antarctic Continent itself.

-If conditions aren't favorable to enter the Weddell Sea from the east, the ship will set course for Elephant Island and head into the Bransfield Strait, between South Shetland Island and the Antarctic Peninsula.
-Here, attempt to access the Antarctic Soung from the northwest.
+Suppose conditions aren’t favorable for entering the Weddell Sea from the east.
+The ship will set course for Elephant Island and head into the Bransfield Strait, between the South Shetland Islands and the Antarctic Peninsula.
+Here, you can attempt to access the Antarctic Sound from the northwest.

-The breathtaking scenery continues in the southern Gerlache Strait, and if ice conditions allow, possibly even reach Lemaire Channel.
+The breathtaking scenery continues in the Bransfield Straight and, if conditions allow, further South in the Gerlache Strait.
 Conditions on the Drake Passage determine the exact time of departure.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.